soschlegel/abap.livecoding/README.md

 ## Getting the Products

 This example should be a demo on how to bring cloud and on-Prem together, so for this, we need another system to connect to.
-The easiest way are the demo system provided by SAP via the [SAP API Business Hub](https://api.sap.com/).
+The easiest way is the demo system provided by SAP via the [SAP API Business Hub](https://api.sap.com/).
-Select here the SAP S/4HANA Cloud - perhaps an account registration before may be required for you.
+Select on that page the SAP S/4HANA Cloud - perhaps an account registration before may be required for you.

 ![SAP API Business Hub for S/4HANA Cloud](images/API_Business_Hub.png)